kuko6/style-transfer/README.md

 # Style Transfer
-Implementation of Style Transfer by utilising the *Adaptive Instance Normalisation (AdaIN)* proposed by Huang et al. [1].
+Implementation of Style Transfer based on the **Adaptive Instance Normalisation (AdaIN)** proposed by Huang et al. [1].
+Live demo is available on [Hugging Face Spaces](https://kuko6-style-transfer.hf.space).

+## Method description
+Overall, the model's architecture consists of: an encoder (first 4 layers from VGG-19), AdaIN layer and a decoder.

-## AdaIN layer
+### AdaIN layer
 ![Untitled](imgs/Untitled%202.png)

 The AdaIN layer works by scaling the style ($y$) and content ($x$) image features acquired from the encoder.
 Specifically, AdaIN aligns the channel-wise mean and variance of the content features to the style features.
 The operation can be expressed as: